meistro57/Zodiom/README.md

 - Optional light mode for the UI
 - Orbit controls to freely navigate the scene
 - Animated timeline for smooth time travel
+- Planet labels with optional toggle
+- Toggle visibility of planetary orbits
+- Adjustable timeline speed
+- Reset camera position with one click

 ## Getting Started